itsnicksia/wizardry-daphne-guide/docs/strategies/combat-strategies.md

 This tactic is highly effective against stronger enemies that rely on heavy, infrequent attacks.
 However, for bosses with resistance to crowd-control effects, this approach may require adjustments to avoid relying solely on chaining Delay Attack.

+### Revival

+When a party member dies, you get an opportunity to revive them, but the animation to hit the circle on first attempt is very fast and difficult to hit.

+There is a trick to doing it consistently: Press the revive as soon as the circle animation starts.
+This is most consistent, if you set your game to run at 30fps.
+If running at 60fps, then the correct timing is to press just a little bit after the animation starts, maybe 300-500ms later.

+Do note that the target circle gets smaller according to dead character's fortitude, and so this trick also becomes less useful.

 ## Key Takeaways
 * Openings are essential for both regular encounters and boss fights.
 Use them strategically for maximum effectiveness.
 * Sleep is invaluable from early to mid-game for controlling crowds and disrupting enemy actions, requiring minimal investment.